 Foraging is a great way to reconnect with what nature has to offer.
 People have been foraging for centuries.
 It’s an awesome way to get outdoors and explore.
 It has become a way of life for me.
-By foraging and growing your own food you realize where your food comes from.
+By foraging and growing your own food, you realize where your food comes from.
 It does not just magically appear in a store.
-When I go out to forage, I like to carry a few items with me that will make foraging a little easier.
+When I go out to forage, I like to carry a few items with me to make foraging a little easier.
 Here is my forager’s guide to the essential gear.

 My Forager’s Guide to The Essential Gear